 First: The story from the White House.
 Here is our correspondent Don Gonyea.

 DON GONYEA: President Bush vetoed the funding bill yesterday as soon as he returned to the White House from a visit to the military's central command headquarters.
 This morning he used the speech to the Associated General Contractors to talk about Iraq.

-President GEORGE W. BUSH: This is a frustrating war.
+GEORGE W: This is a frustrating war.
 Nobody likes a war.

 GONYEA: In a letter to the House of Representatives today, the president also argued that a congressional mandate regarding troop withdrawals is unconstitutional.
 His language on that point was less formal during a Q and A session with audience members.

-Pres.
 BUSH: The question is who ought to make that decision, the Congress or the commanders?
 And as you know, my position is clear.
-I'm a commander guy -yes, sir.
+I'm a commander guy - yes, sir.

 GONYEA: This afternoon at the White House, the president hosted Democratic and Republican congressional leaders in the Cabinet Room.
 Mr. Bush said it's important that they work quickly.

 BUSH: Yesterday was a day that highlighted differences.
 Today is a day where we can work together to find common ground.
 I will inform - and another speaker and the leader that - of our serious intent.

 GONYEA: Don Gonyea, NPR News, the White House.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.